Depth Therapy

 Following the Currents of the Psyche

 Each session is an encounter with the deeper currents of your life — a space where creativity, insight, and resilience can reawaken.
-The process is patient and attuned, alive to complexity, and it often asks for honesty and courage.
+This process is patient and attuned, alive to complexity, and it often asks for honesty and courage.

 This is a space to explore, to listen, and to follow the movements that draw you toward wholeness.